Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 </details>

-Now that we have a `guess_the_number` function, we can call this function multiple time to give the user a fair chance at actually guessing the number.
+Now that we have a `guess_the_number` function, we can call this function multiple times to give the user a fair chance at actually guessing the number.

 Add the multiple function calls in VS code, play the game, and then view our solution below.